IntelLabsEurope/infrastructure-repository/README.md

 # infrastructure-repository
 The infrastructure repository is a tool that provides infrastructure related information collected from Openstack and Opendaylight.
-This subsystem is comprised of a number three key elements:
+This subsystem is comprised of three key elements:

 * EPA controller
 * EPA Agent